DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

     * Crafted under the guidance of the defined security policies
     * defines compulsory requirements for the homogenous use of hardware, software, technology, and security controls
     * provide a course of action for how technology and procedures are implemented
+    * usually align to an industry or government standard
+    * compulsory document (**compliance is manadatory**)
   * **Security Baselines**
     * Crafted under the guidance of the defined security policies
     * more operationally focused form of the standards
     * defines the minimum level of security that every system must meet
     * all systems not complying with the baseline MUST be taken out of production until they are compliant
     * provides a common foundational secure state that more additional and stringent security measures can be built
-    * usually system specific and follow/refer to an industry or government standard
+    * usually system specific and follow/refer/align to an industry or government standard
   * **Security Guidelines**
-    * * Crafted under the guidance of the defined security policies
+    * Crafted under the guidance of the defined security policies
-    * not compulsory
+    * not compulsory/mandatory
     * offers recommendations on how standards and guidelines are implemented
     * serves as an operational guide for both security professionals and users
     * flexible and can be customized for each system/condition